halukhndstn/halukhndstn/README.md

 - 👨‍💻 I'm a Geomatics Engineering student with a passion for programming
-- 👀 I'm interested in: WEB Programming, Image Processing, and Data Science
+- 👀 I'm interested in: WEB Programming, Image Processing, QGIS Plugin Development and Data Science
 - 🌱 I'm currently learning: JavaScript, Python, and SQL
 - 📫 How to reach me: halukhndstn@gmail.com